JUNO Sensitivity to Invisible Decay Modes of Neutrons: Event selection

 \section{Event selection}

 To enhance JUNO's sensitivity to the neutron invisible decays, we should choose the proper event selection criteria to effectively suppress backgrounds while maintaining high signal efficiency.
 In this section, the muon veto strategy is first introduced before the event selection to reduce cosmogenic isotopes, radioactivity, and other backgrounds.
-Then, beyond the basic event selection criteria based on signal physical characteristics, a multiplicity cut strategy is designed to select real triple signals.
+Then, beyond the basic event selection criteria based on signal physical characteristics aimed at primarily selecting the vast majority of the neutron invisible decay events, a multiplicity cut strategy is designed to select real triple signals.